mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 2.0.7 =
+* Fixed bug with FA fields assigned to menu items + further refactoring of JS for ACF v5

 = 2.0.6 =
 * Refactored JS to simplify codebase and fix bugs where Chosen or Select2 fields would not initialize in a variety of field/sub-field configurations and display options.